 We are promoting a new era of company management.

 I hope to share some of the process in this section.

 Branding and marketing are two business terms that we tend to casually mention.

-Surprisingly, it is a peculiar thing that I cannot explain its definition or use well.
+Surprisingly, it's a peculiar thing that I can't really explain its definition or use.

 It's not something you can hold in your hand, and it's not something you can see, so it's hard to convey, but here's how Mogic explains it

 Branding: Showing what you want to show and not showing what you don't need to show